526th Intercontinental Ballistic Missile Systems Group

-The 526th Intercontinental Ballistic Missile Systems Group (526 ICBMG) is an inactive United States Air Force (USAF) group.
-It was last located at Hill AFB, Utah, where it was inactivated in 2010.
-The group was first activated during World War II to conduct anti-submarine warfare in the Caribbean and off the Atlantic seaboard of Georgia and Florida.
-It was again active during the Cold War as an Atlas missile wing.
-Its final period of service was as a systems and sustainment organization for USAF ICBMs.
+The 526th Intercontinental Ballistic Missile Systems Group is an inactive United States Air Force group.
+It was last stationed at Hill Air Force Base, Utah, where it was inactivated in 2010.
+The group was first activated as the 26th Antisubmarine Wing during World War II to conduct anti-submarine warfare in the Caribbean and off the Atlantic seaboard of Georgia and Florida.
+It was again active during the Cold War as the 706th Strategic Missile Wing, an SM-65 Atlas missile wing.
+Its final period of service was as a systems and sustainment organization for USAF intercontinental ballistic missiles.

 History

 World War II

-The 526th ICBMG was first activated in 1942 as the 26th Antisubmarine Wing, to supervise Army Air Forces Antisubmarine Command units in the Caribbean and South Atlantic.
+The group was first activated in 1942 as the 26th Antisubmarine Wing, to supervise Army Air Forces Antisubmarine Command units in the Caribbean and South Atlantic.
 Its area of jurisdiction ranged from the Georgia/Florida border along the Atlantic Coast outward to approximately 100 miles eastward from coastline to the entire Gulf of Mexico, and Caribbean Sea from the Florida Straits south to the Venezuela coast.
 As the Army Air Forces turned responsibility for anti-submarine warfare over to the United States Navy in 1943, the wing was transferred to First Air Force and disbanded while its squadrons were transferred and redesignated bombardment squadrons.